 While the astonishing sight of these massive sandstone cliffs with a city perched on top drew our first attention, we soon discovered its rich and ancient history.

-Ronda turned out to be one of the largest famous white towns in the Andalucia region.
+Ronda, Spain became one of the largest famous white towns in the Andalucia region.
 We already had a few white towns on our itinerary; why not add one more?

 With our plane tickets purchased and hotels reserved, we had limited options, but luck was on our side.
 Ronda was not far off the path we had already laid out.
 It made for a long day, but it was worth every second.
 The scenery is stunning and beyond compare.
 There was an energy and excitement in Ronda that was invigorating.
 The locals were exceptionally kind, warm, and welcoming.
 It was also a blast to photograph.
 Ronda is the complete package!